tldr-pages/tldr/pages/common/readarray.md

 `readarray {{array_name}}`

-- Read lines from a file and insert them in `array_name`:
+- Read lines from a file and insert them in an array:

 `readarray {{array_name}} < {{file.txt}}`